charslaw/Pando/docs/serializers.md

 included in the data for the parent node.

 Similarly, when deserializing, the incoming serialized node bytes can contain hashes of child nodes.
-These are used to retrive child's node data, which is passed to the child node serializer for deserialization.
+These are used to retrieve child's node data, which is passed to the child node serializer for deserialization.

 To effectively author a Pando node serializer, you should have some knowledge of how data is stored in the data source (see [Pando Data Sources](data-sources.md)).